Chase Ink No Fee Lifetime Rule

 If you want to try applying even though you have owned one or both no fee Ink cards in the past, consider the following:

 If you get denied, regroup.
-Try other points systems like Amex, Citi, or Capital One.
+Consider expanding into other transferable points systems such as Amex, Bilt, Citi, or Capital One.
 If you hold a large balance of Chase points and rely on their partners, apply for Chase co-branded cards.
 By building points directly with transfer partners like Hyatt, United, or Southwest, you can use your Ultimate Rewards for top ups, stretching your balance further now that they are harder to earn.

 Importance of this Rule